 Where Scholastics Meets Farm and Forest

 WildWise Forest School is a five day a week all outdoor interdisciplinary program.
 Our unique curriculum blends contemporary academics with traditional wilderness, homestead, and naturalist skills.
-Forest school is real world, experiential, and project based learning that is rooted firmly in nature connection and community.
+Forest school is real world, experiential learning that is rooted firmly in nature connection and community.

 Our curriculum is carefully crafted to ensure participants learn practical life skills combined with real academic knowledge that will open their hearts, enrich their souls, and propel them into a future of intelligent and grounded connection to the natural world.